rei/rei-cedar-docs/docs/components/toast/README.md

 ## Use when

-- When providing an at-a-glance view into the status of a task or process
+- Confirming that a task or process initiated by the user was completed successfully
-- When confirming a user’s action was successful
-- When a background process updates
+- Providing contextual information on the page processes

 ## Don’t use when